In an earlier post, I talked about the transferable skills I could take from being a personal assistant to being a freelance writer.

 I love digging around and finding interesting facts and bits of information.
 As a writer, this curiosity will come in handy.

-The trick I am learning in regards to research is when to stop!
+The trick I am learning in regard to research is when to stop!

 If you have all the information you need, but keep looking for more, you could be simply wasting time.